Transition Metal Dichalcogenide MoS${}_2$: oxygen and fluorine functionalization for selective plasma processing: Abstract

 \section{Abstract}

-Low-temperature plasma processing is a promising technique for tailoring the properties of transition metal dichalcogenides (TMDs) because it allows for precise control of radical and ion energies and fluxes.
-For chalcogen substitution, a key challenge is to identify the ion energy window that enables selective chalcogen removal while preserving the metal lattice.
-Using ab-initio molecular dynamics (AIMD), we demonstrate that oxygen and fluorine functionalization through thermal chemisorption significantly lowers the sputtering energy threshold ($E_{sputt}$) of \MoS2 from $\sim 35$ eV to $\sim 10$ eV.
-In addition, we find that a non-orthogonal impact angle $\sim 30{}^{\circ}$ reduces the sputtering energy threshold, while cryogenic-range TMD temperatures may increase.
-To explain the observed trends, a multi-step sputtering mechanism is proposed.
-Our results show that oxygen/fluorine functionalization, impact angle, and material temperature are key control parameters for selective, damage-free chalcogen removal in TMD processing.
+Low-temperature plasma processing is a promising technique for tailoring transition metal dichalcogenides (TMDs).
+For chalcogen substitution processing, a key challenge is to identify the ion energy window that enables selective chalcogen removal while preserving the metal lattice.
+Using ab-initio molecular dynamics (AIMD), we demonstrate that oxygen and fluorine functionalization widen the processing window by significantly lowering the sulfur sputtering energy threshold ($\EsputtS$) of \MoS2 from $\sim 30$ eV to $\sim 10$ eV via formation of sputtering products such as \ce{SO2} and \ce{SF_n}.
+Additionally, we show that experimentally relevant cryogenic temperatures strongly affect $\EsputtS(T)$.
+The dependence is confirmed via AIMD and also predicted by a mechanistic parameter-free theory, suggesting that $\Esputt(T)$ generalizes to other TMDs, functionalization, and surface impacts in general.
+Our results highlight oxygen/fluorine functionalization, ionic impact angle, and material temperature to be key control parameters for selective, damage-controlled chalcogen removal in TMD processing.

 Plasma processing offers a powerful technique for tailoring material structure and properties\cite{Nastasi1996}.
 Plasma processing has been widely applied to two-dimensional (2D) materials, including graphene\cite{Nanda2017, Lemme2009, Archanjo2012} and transition metal dichalcogenides (TMDs)\cite{Wang2016, Stanford2017, Bertolazzi2017, Chow2015, Lin2016, Fox2015, Ma2017}.
 For TMD processing, ion bombardment underpins a variety of processing steps such as etching, cleaning, and doping\cite{Sovizi2023} where selective removal of targeted atoms is required while preserving the lattice structure.
-Among TMDs, monolayer \MoS2 in its 2H phase stands out as a particularly promising candidate owing to its direct band gap, comparable to silicon, but at a much smaller thickness.
+Among TMDs, monolayer \MoS2 in its 2H phase stands out as a particularly promising candidate owing to its direct band gap, comparable to silicon, but at a much smaller thickness\cite{khalid2024deep}.
 A critical factor in plasma processing of \MoS2 is identifying the ion energy window that enables selective chalcogen removal while preserving the metal lattice.